rrcobb/battleship/README.md

 # Battleship

+- how to draw text
+    - choose a library!
+    - draw help text especially
+    - also, grid labels
+- local version: how to play against an AI or something?
+- hits / misses on ships
+- sunk ship messages
+- prevent ships from locking when they intersect
+- movement rerendering is... slow somehow?
+- internet version
+- Build for windows, mac, web?
+- web server for:
+  - get latest binary
+  - find active players to start a game
+- nice to have: bmps for the ships
+- sounds with https://docs.rs/rodio/0.14.0/rodio/ or something
+- how to confirm done?
+- for now, just.. when the last ship is placed
+- how to edit after placed?

 - ship placement / setup
   - DONE move boats with arrow keys
   - DONE confirm with key
   - DONE select which boat to move somehow (iteratively)
   - DONE turn ships
-  - how to confirm done?
-  - how to edit after placed?
 - DONE ship status (placing, locked, hidden)
-- prevent ships from locking when they intersect
 - figure out turn taking
-    - move target? with arrow keys?
+    - DONE move target with arrow keys
+    - DONE select with space or enter
-- how to draw text
+    - DONE adds to shots taken
-    - choose a library!
-    - draw help text especially
-    - also, grid labels
 - get grids rendering per player
     - DONE rendering empty grids
     - DONE render ships on grids
         - but, actually the ships instead of just squares
-        - nice to have: bmps for the ships
-- movement rerendering is... slow somehow?
-- local version
-- internet version
-- Build for windows, mac, web?
-- web server for:
-  - get latest binary
-  - find active players to start a game